Satishlm10/PocketPlanner/README.md

-# Expense Tracker
+# Pocket Planner

-Expense Tracker will help you track expense, show charts and statistics about your expenses.
+Pocket Planner will help you track expense, show charts and statistics about your expenses.

 ---